-The Marshall Bridge, The Marshall Bridge
+No Trail, The Marshall Bridge

 The Marshall Bridge (formerly McIntyre Bridge) is an 1883 bowstring truss bridge from Iowa.
 Constructed by the King Iron Bridge and Manufacturing Company, it spanned the Skunk River for over 100 years.
-A road closure, plus extensive storm damage marked the end of it Iowa life.
+A road closure, plus extensive storm damage marked the end of its Iowa life.
 Disassembled, refurbished, and reconstructed by the nonprofit group Workin’ Bridges as part of historic bridge preservation efforts, it was repurposed by Delaware State Parks in 2018 as part of the Auburn Valley State Park trail system.
 The bridge was dedicated as the Marshall Family Bridge on November 9, 2018.
 The bridge itself is not currently open.
 Please take your selfie from a safe distance.

-Take the 1.5-mile Nature Preserve Trail, Bellevue Hall - Pond
+Take the 1.5-mile Nature Preserve Trail, Bellevue Hall

 Bellevue Hall, a former DuPont residence, was first built to resemble a Gothic Revival Castle!
 William J. DuPont, Jr. transformed the building into a replica of President James Madison’s home, Montpelier, and surrounded it with gardens, stables, and a beautiful pond.
 Today, the pond is used for catch-and-release fishing for bluegill and catfish, and you'll see red-bellied and snapping turtles sunning themselves.